b3x206/Packetor/README.md

 * Billions must install all versions of Java that oracle gatekeeps behind a "we will confiscate your liver if you use it in an enterprise setting" license.
 * `scoop` saves the day again : `(scoop bucket add java) -and (scoop install openjdk17)`
 #### Step 3 :
 Build the android project using **Ctrl+Shift+B** or **remote debug** or if you are lucky enough to have a device that can **run Android Emulator** (either a Mac or Linux device with 129471241 dependencies installed) run it there (and maybe enjoy some grilling on your computer while it tries to work).
-It should work, after I suffered to fix the './android' directory and it's gradle.
+It should work, after I suffered to fix the './android' directory and it's gradle. <br>
+Ignore the errors, it means that it works totally fine and will definitely not cause problems (all of them are sourced from the flutter libraries anyways).
+Only report errors that causes gradle to not compile the main application.
 #### Note :
 Android building may not work because protobuf doesn't output and add to the sourcesets.